rxn7/isometric_grid/README.md

 # To do

-- Zooming on mobile devices
+- Automatic scale (always fit the entire map on the screen)

 # Build